-Throughout the years, I’ve had the opportunity to design parts and accessories for cosplay artists, film productions, and special effects companies.
-In recent years my main mentor, who was involved with model designing and special effects in the original Star Wars trilogy, inspired me to take my creativity to the next level by making functional devices out of Star Wars props.
-That’s when I started calling my creations Thomas Nixons – Really2Robots.
-Fast forward a year later I then created my entry into the SW Andor Challenge Panel and my functional holographic display.
+Over the years, Thomas has had the opportunity to design parts and accessories for cosplay artists, film productions, and special effects companies.
+His main mentor, who was involved with model designing and special effects in the original Star Wars trilogy, inspired him to push his creativity to new heights.
+This led Thomas to start making functional devices out of Star Wars props, which he affectionately named Thomas Nixons – Really2Robots.
+One notable creation was his entry into the SW Andor Challenge Panel, where he showcased his functional holographic display.

 If there’s one message that Thomas wants people to take away from his journey, it’s the importance of never giving up on one’s dreams, no matter how unconventional they may seem.
 With determination, creativity, and a willingness to think outside the box, anything is possible.

 Currently, Thomas serves on the Executive Team and as the Creative Engineer for the TSJ Foundation.
 He is responsible for building incredible projects, including a two-way hologram communication system that will be utilized in the foundation’s education and mobile entertainment programs.
 Thomas brings a remarkable set of skills to the foundation, and he recently partnered with “The Project X1” after successfully building “The Swedish Falcon.”
 The new home location for The Swedish Falcon is in Germany, which opens up endless possibilities for future events in Europe and other parts of the world, pending approval from Disney and LFL.
 This partnership also allows for the pooling of resources to create even more impressive projects.
 Together, Thomas and The Project X1 have already booked numerous exciting events for 2023.